Sir James Grant, 6th Baronet

-Sir James Grant, 6th Baronet (28 July 1679 – 16 January 1747) was a Scottish Whig politician who sat in the House of Commons for 25 years from 1722 to 1747.
+Sir James Grant, 6th Baronet (28 July 1679 – 16 January 1747) was a Scottish Whig politician who sat in the House of Commons from 1722 to 1747.
 He was Chief of Clan Grant from 1719 until his death.

 Early life

-Grant was the third, but second surviving son of Ludovick Grant of Freuchie and Grant.
-He was educated at Elgin.
-He married on 29 January 1702, Anne Colquhoun, daughter of Sir Humphrey Colquhoun, 5th Baronet, of Luss, Dunbarton.
+Grant was the third, but second surviving son of Ludovick Grant of Grant.
+He was educated at Elgin, Moray.
+He married, on 29 January 1702, Anne Colquhoun, daughter of Sir Humphrey Colquhoun, 5th Baronet, of Luss, Dunbarton.
 Grant became heir of entail to his father-in-law’s estate and baronetcy by a patent executed in 1704.
 In 1718, upon succeeding to the baronetcy, he became, Sir James Colquhoun of Luss.
 In 1719 on the death of his brother Alexander, he succeeded as Clan Chief and to the Grant estates, whereupon he reverted to his family name of Grant, keeping the title of baronet.
 He passed the Colquhoun inheritance by the entail to his second son Ludovick.
 On 24 June 1721 he was created Lord Grant in the Jacobite peerage by James Francis Edward Stuart in an attempt by the exiled Old Pretender secure the support of Clan Grant.
+The Old Pretender's gesture was, of course, in vain.